-- 1.11.
 The full financial implications for the Civic Campus Programme were set out in the Full Council report in January 2019.
-This report seeks approval for two items not included at that time, being: - i. an additional capital budget of £64m to purchase the commercial elements of the scheme (commercial property investment).
-The final acquisition price will be subject to satisfactory valuation advice that meets best value requirements. - ii. a capital investment of £25m as a temporary re-investment of equity following the Council's occupation of the new town hall extension and prior to the distribution of JV profits (the equalisation mechanism).
+This report seeks approval for two items not included at that time, being:

+- i. an additional capital budget of up to £64m to purchase the commercial elements of the scheme (commercial property investment).
+The final acquisition price will be subject to satisfactory valuation advice that meets best value requirements. - ii. a capital investment of £25m as a temporary re-investment of equity prior to the distribution of JV profits (the equalisation mechanism).